Graylog2/documentation/pages/pipelines/usage.rst

 Once there are some rules in Graylog, you can create pipelines that use them to modify and enrich your messages.

-To manage your pipelines, please access the `Manage pipelines` page, under `System -> Pipelines`.
+To manage your pipelines, access `Manage pipelines` page under `System -> Pipelines`.
-From that page you can create new pipelines, edit existing pipelines, and delete pipelines you don't need any more.
+From that page you can create new pipelines, edit existing ones, and delete pipelines you don't need any more.

 .. image:: /images/pipelines_manage_pipelines.png